botpress/botpress/docs/getting_started/trivia_nlu.md

 ## How it works

-Botpress abstracts the different NLU provider and providers a clean, easy-to-use interface to do Intent Classification and Entity Extraction.
+Botpress abstracts the different NLU providers and provides a clean, easy-to-use interface to do Intent Classification and Entity Extraction.
 The intents and entities are stored locally (by default in the `./entities` and `./intents` folders) and they follow the source code of your bot, so that your NLU and bot logic are always in sync.
+Importantly this means you have access to and control over your set up data.

 > Since the details and inner workings differ from one provider to another, we invite you to read more about the NLU module directly on GitHub.